Frequently Asked Questions

 Dallas’s current code has evolved through many ad hoc updates, becoming complex, inconsistent, and burdensome to administer.
 The reform aims to simplify and modernize the rules, better reflect the vision outlined in the Forward Dallas Comprehensive Plan, improve development predictability, and enable a broader range of housing types.

-How will the new zoning reform relate to the Forward Dallas Comprehensive Plan?
+How will the new zoning reform relate to the ForwardDallas Comprehensive Plan?

-The Forward Dallas plan provides the long-term growth vision and land use policies.
-The new zoning reform will transform those policies into enforceable rules by updating the zoning map and regulations to align with where and how the city wants growth to occur.
+ForwardDallas 2.0 casts a long-term growth vision and guides future land use policies and zoning decisions.
+The new zoning reform will transform those policies into enforceable rules by updating our zoning map and regulations to align with where and how the city wants growth to occur.

 How can the public get involved in the zoning reform process?